ETCLabs/EtcPal/docs/pages/building_for_embedded.md

 add_library(lwIP INTERFACE)
 target_include_directories(lwIP PUBLIC [lwip/include/paths...])

-add_subdirectory(EtcPal)
-add_subdirectory(OtherEtcLib)
+add_subdirectory(EtcPal) # If using scenario 2 above, this line is omitted. add_subdirectory(OtherEtcLib) # If using scenario 1 above, this line is omitted.
 ```

-toolchain_file.cmake would contain information on your build toolchain as described above.
+toolchain.cmake would contain information on your build toolchain as described above.

 To integrate building these libraries into your project, it's convenient to configure and build the
 libraries as a pre-build step in your existing toolchain.
 This example uses NXP's MCUXpresso IDE,